qwshen/agentic-rag-framework/docs/setup-context-stores.md

 #### 6. Weaviate

-The following examples show how to use Weaviate to psersist customer documents in different deployment modes.
-Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.
+The following examples show how to use Weaviate to store and manage customer documents in different deployment modes.
+Embeddings are generated using the Llama 3 model, hosted via Ollama at *http://127.0.0.1:11434*.

-##### 6.1 Embedded mode with data file being located at /opt/db/weaviate/customers.
+##### 6.1 Embedded mode with index stored at /opt/db/weaviate/customers.

 ```json
 {
     "name": "rag_weaviate_embedded",